top of page

 I concluded the evening with dinner (fourth-meal style) under those beloved golden arches because Milan needs more late-night eateries if I am to survive here and maintain my summertime fine!

 But in real life, Milan, I do love you but I think we need some time apart.
+And despite all the mayhem, Day 1 abroad was a perfect day.
 Next stop: Germany!

 See Yaa Soon Freiburg, Germany!